We wish you health, safety, and well-being. Students are required to fill out the Symptom Tracker every day.

 Students will be dismissed from the program when either (1) they fail to return to good academic standing after two semesters (in which the student is actively enrolled in one or more courses) or within the timeline agreed upon within an approved one-time probation extension; or (2) they have earned more than two C or F grades (excluding repeated courses in which a grade higher than a C was earned).

-A student may appeal a dismissal decision to the assistant dean of retention and student support (ADRSS).
-No later than ten (10) business days following the date of the letter informing the student that they have been dismissed, the student may appeal the decision.
+A student may appeal a dismissal decision to the assistant dean for student success and retention (ADSSR).
+No later than 14 calendar business days following the date of the letter informing the student that they have been dismissed, the student may appeal the decision.
 Failure to appeal within the limited time period constitutes a waiver of the student’s right to appeal.
 The appeal must be made in writing.
 An appeal will be granted if severe mitigating circumstances sufficiently documented by an authority contributed to the student’s poor academic performance.
-The ADRSS will assemble an appeals committee, consisting of a member of the Academic Affairs Council, a full-time faculty member, and the graduate program director.
-The ADRSS will serve as the chair of the appeals committee.
+The ADSSR will assemble an appeals committee, consisting of a member of the Academic Affairs Council, a full-time faculty member, and the graduate program director.
+The ADSSR will serve as the chair of the appeals committee.
 The appeals committee has the authority to affirm or reverse the decision to suspend the student.
 The decision of the appeals committee is final.

 After one year, a student may request reinstatement following a dismissal by submitting a written application for re-enrollment to the appropriate program director.
 The student must provide evidence that they are prepared for the rigors of graduate education and have addressed whatever difficulties contributed to their poor academic performance.
 This may include letters of recommendation from employers, counselors, or medical professionals.
 The application for re-enrollment must be received with sufficient time to allow a student to complete the program within the maximum timeframe indicated in the Time Restriction policy.
 After reinstatement to a graduate program following a dismissal, the dismissal will be removed from the student’s academic transcript.
 The student will be reinstated on Academic Probation and must follow the guidelines outlined above to return to good academic standing.

-PHEAA Grant recipients enrolled full-time must earn a minimum of 24 credits per academic year or 12 credits per semester if enrolled for one semester during the academic year.
+Pennsylvania state Grant recipients enrolled full-time must earn a minimum of 24 credits per academic year or 12 credits per semester, if enrolled for one semester during the academic year.
 There is no GPA requirement.
 This review is conducted annually after the spring semester.

-The full policy information is available at www.lvc.edu/financial-aid/academic-progress.
+Requirements for part-time students, along with full policy information for full-time students, is available at www.lvc.edu/financial-aid/academic-progress.

 A student who completes the academic requirements for a program but continues to take coursework before earning the degree or certificate is not eligible for further additional federal funds for that program.